Post-presidency of George H. W. Bush: First Obama term (2009–2013)

+Second Obama term (2013–2017)

 On July 11, 2013, Bush had his head shaved in a show of support for the two-year-old son of a member of his security detail, who had leukemia.
 On July 7, Bush met with Gabrielle Giffords for part of her week-long Rights and Responsibilities Tour advocating expanded background checks in relation to firearm purchases.

 On April 25, 2014, Frederick D. McClure, chief executive of the Bush library foundation, organized a three-day gathering in College Park, Texas, to mark the 25th anniversary of the Bush administration.
 Also in early 2014, the John F. Kennedy Library Foundation presented the Profile in Courage Award to Bush and Mount Vernon awarded him its first Cyrus A. Ansary Prize.
 The Kennedy foundation award was presented by Jack Schlossberg, the late president's grandson, to Lauren Bush Lauren, who accepted on her grandfather's behalf.
 The Ansary prize was presented in Houston with Ansary, Barbara Lucas, Ryan C. Crocker, dean of the Bush school since January 2010, Barbara Bush, and Curt Viebranz in attendance with the former president.
 Bush directed $50,000 of the prize to the Bush School of Government and Public Service at Texas A&M University, and $25,000 to fund an animation about the Siege of Yorktown for Mount Vernon.
 Viebranz and Lucas represented Mount Vernon at the presentation.

 On June 12, 2014, Bush fulfilled a long-standing promise by skydiving on his 90th birthday.
 He made the parachute jump from a helicopter near his home at 11:15 a.m. in Kennebunkport, Maine.
 The jump marked the eighth time the past president skydived, including jumps on his 80th and 85th birthday as well.
 He tweeted about the incident prior to the jump, saying "It's a wonderful day in Maine — in fact, nice enough for a parachute jump."

 On December 7, 2016, Bush and former Senator Bob Dole commemorated the 75th anniversary of the attack on Pearl Harbor by appearing at the Bush School of Government and Public Service at Texas A&M University.